-Learn How to Cut Leeks and then clean them by following a few simple steps.
-After slicing and cleaning fresh leeks you can use them in healthy soups and stews, roast them in the oven, or cook them in a pan.
+Once you know How to Cut and Clean Leeks, you can add this slightly confusing vegetable to a variety of dishes.
+It takes just a few simple steps to easily slice whole leeks and then remove the dirt they commonly have.
+After slicing and cleaning fresh leeks, you can use them in healthy soups and stews, roast them in the oven, or sauté them in a pan.

 What are Leeks?